Article 78 Proceedings

 A Writ of Prohibition seeks to force or compel a government agency or official to refrain from doing something it should not do.
 For example, one might file an Article 78 in the form of a Writ of Prohibition to prohibit an agency, or even a court or judge, from acting outside the scope of their authority.
 If a judge were to unilaterally vacate a defendant’s accepted plea bargained for a guilty plea, for example, that defendant could bring an Article 78 in the form of a Writ of Prohibition.Mandamus of Review

-A Mandamus of Review is utilized by a government litigation lawyer in New York where one seeks the reversal of a public agency or official’s decision.
+A Mandamus of Review is utilized by an Article 78 or government litigation lawyer in New York where one seeks the reversal of a public agency or official’s decision.
 Some examples of when an Article 78 in the form of a Mandamus to Review would be used are such things as the denial of a request for a rent increase in a rent stabilized housing unit, the denial of pistol permit applications, a guilty finding in a DMV Traffic Violations Bureau hearing, and a finding of child abuse or neglect made by an agency like Child Protective Services (CPS).

 Speak with one of our New York government litigation lawyers, free of charge, by calling us at 877-377-8666.